Dynamic FTSS in Asynchronous Systems: the Case of Unison: A Universal Protocol for Chains and Rings

-Each processor checks if it is "locally synchronized", \emph{i.e.} if the drift between its clock value and the clock values of its neighbors does not exceed 1.
+The main idea of our algorithm follows.
+Each processor checks if it is ``locally synchronized'', \emph{i.e.} if the drift between its clock value and the clock values of its neighbors does not exceed 1.
+If a processor $p$ is ``locally synchronized'', it modifies its clock value in a finite time in order to preserve this property.
+Otherwise, $p$ corrects its clock value in finite time.

-If a processor is "locally synchronized", it modifies its clock value in a finite time in order to preserve this property.
-If a processor is not synchronized with at least one of its neighbors, it makes a correction in a finite time in order to correct its clock value.
-More precisely, each processor $p$ has only one variable: its clock denoted by $H_{p}$.
-At each step, every processor $p$ computes a set of \emph{possible clock values}, \emph{i.e.} the set of clock values which have a drift of at most 1 with respect to all neighbors of $p$ (note that computing this set relies only on the clock values of $p$'s neighbors, but not on the one of $p$).
+More precisely, each processor $p$ has only one variable: its clock denoted by $c_{p}$.
+At each step, every processor $p$ computes a set of \emph{possible clock values}, \emph{i.e.} the set of clock values that have a drift of at most 1 with respect to all neighbors of $p$ (note that computing this set relies only on the clock values of $p$'s neighbors, but not on the one of $p$).
 This set is denoted by $Inter(N_{p})$.